JOYCE LAMONT

 In 1989, after decades at WCCO, she transitioned to KLBB-AM, where she continued to work with several former colleagues, bringing her familiar voice to a new audience while preserving her signature style of warm and informative programming.

-Joyce Lamont passed away in 2014, at the age of 98.
+Joyce Lamont passed away in 2014 at the age of 98.

-Airchecks from WCCO Radio unless specified.
+Airchecks are from WCCO Radio unless otherwise specified.

 |